 ...And Are The Only Ones Who Require Family Leave Accommodations

 Only Biological Moms Need Paid Leave

-Among the many oversights in Trump’s maternity leave plan (including stable funding streams, and the fact that not all families even include mothers at all), Trump’s plan doesn't just ignore men, but also women who become mothers by adopting children.
+many oversights in Trump’s maternity leave plan (including stable funding streams, and the fact that not all families even include mothers at all), Trump’s plan doesn't just ignore men, but also women who become mothers by adopting children.
 People who create families via adoption are completely left out of his notion of family.
 As a result, instead of being able to care for and bond with their new children, adoptive parents and their kids would be totally left out to dry if Donald Trump became president of the United States.

 Motherhood Is An Inconvenience For Businesses

 Quality Childcare Is Easy To Create And Find…

 Referencing his “Trump Kids” and “Trumpateers” childcare programs (which, contrary to what he claimed, are

 available to ), Trump said, “It’s not expensive for a company to do it.
 You need one person or two people, and you need some blocks and you need some swings and some toys.
 You know, surely, it’s not expensive.
 It’s not an expensive thing.” guests at his properties, not employees

 Apparently, no one has told "The Donald" about minimum child to adult ratios, facility safety and hygiene standards, certification and licensing requirements for daycare teachers, liability insurance or that working parents

 actually care enough about their children to check for these things.
 (And yes, such requirements are expensive.)